 Chocolate Mint Cereal Bowl:

 This chocolate mint cereal bowl recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Estheticain specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Chocolate Mint Cereal Bowl

 Step #2: Pour into the bowl or container you are going to store it in.

 Step #3: Stir in chia seeds and let sit in fridge for 20-30 minutes.